History of the Russian Federation: Putin era

 In August 2000, the Russian submarine K-141 Kursk suffered an explosion, causing the submarine to sink in the shallow area of the Barents Sea.
 Russia organized a vigorous but hectic attempt to save the crew, and the entire futile effort was surrounded by unexplained secrecy.
 This, as well as the slow initial reaction to the event and especially to the offers of foreign aid in saving the crew, brought much criticism on the government and personally on President Putin.

 On 23 October 2002, Chechen separatists took over a Moscow theater.
 Over 700 people inside were taken hostage in what has been called the Moscow theater hostage crisis.
 The separatists demanded the immediate withdrawal of Russian forces from Chechnya and threatened to blow up the building if authorities attempted to enter.
 Three days later, Russian commandos stormed the building after the hostages had been subdued with a sleeping gas, shooting the unconscious militants, and killing over 100 civilian hostages with the sleeping gas in the process.

 In the aftermath of the theater siege, Putin began renewed efforts to eliminate the Chechen insurrection.
 (For additional details on the war in Chechnya under Putin, see Second Chechen War.)
 The government canceled scheduled troop withdrawals, surrounded Chechen refugee camps with soldiers, and increased the frequency of assaults on separatist positions.

 Chechen militants responded in kind, stepping up guerrilla operations and rocket attacks on federal helicopters.
 Several high-profile attacks have taken place.
 In May 2004, Chechen separatists assassinated Akhmad Kadyrov, the pro-Russia Chechen leader who became the president of Chechnya 8 months earlier after an election conducted by Russian authorities.
 On 24 August 2004, two Russian aircraft were bombed.
 This was followed by the Beslan school hostage crisis in which Chechen separatists took 1,300 hostages.
 The initially high public support for the war in Chechnya has declined.

 Putin has confronted several very influential oligarchs (Vladimir Gusinsky, Boris Berezovsky and Mikhail Khodorkovsky, in particular) who attained large stakes of state assets, allegedly through illegal schemes, during the privatization process.
 Gusinsky and Berezovsky have been forced to leave Russia and give up parts of their assets.
 Khodorkovsky was jailed in Russia and has lost his YUKOS company, formerly the largest oil producer in Russia.
 Putin's stand against oligarchs is generally popular with the Russian people, even though the jailing of Khodorkovsky was mainly seen as part of a takeover operation by government officials, according to another Levada-Center poll.

-These confrontations have also led to Putin establishing control over Russian media outlets previously owned by the oligarchs.
-In 2001 and 2002, TV channels NTV (previously owned by Gusinsky), TV6 and TVS (owned by Berezovsky) were all taken over by media groups loyal to Putin.
+These confrontations have also led to Putin establishing control over Russian media outlets previously owned by the oligarchs, often independent of the Kremlin.
+In 2001 and 2002, TV channels NTV (previously owned by Gusinsky, known for broadcasting satire show Puppets which criticized and mocked Vladimir Putin and having pro-opposition stance), TV6 and TVS (owned by Berezovsky) were all taken over by media groups loyal to Putin.
 Similar takeovers have also occurred with print media.